brisbanewebdeveloper/omnivore/README.md

 ```
 This Omnivore has undergone the following changes and is therefore not suitable for public use:

+* No shutdown banner
+  Not displaying the banner about the shutdown

 * Automatic email verification
   After you signed up, it redirects to the login page and you are ready to log in
 ```